YunzhiZhang/vegMonitor/README.md

-# Assessing vegetation cover changes in the Northwestern Indian Himalayas from 2013-2017
+# Investigating vegetation cover changes in Dharamshala Tehsil, Northwestern Indian Himalayas, from 2013-2017

 This is a project which summarizes remote sensing data processing techniques in order to extract key vegetation data and indications about vegetation changes.